 Child Benefit

 Child Benefit is administered by HMRC.
-If the deceased was receiving Child Benefit – either as the claimant or as the partner of the claimant – HMRC needs to know as soon as possible.
+If the deceased was receiving it – either as the claimant or as the partner of the claimant – HMRC needs to know as soon as possible.

 Tell Us Once notifies HMRC about Child Benefit automatically.
-If you are not using Tell Us Once, contact the HMRC Bereavement Helpline (0300 322 9620) to report the change.
+If you are not using Tell Us Once, contact the bereavement helpline (0300 322 9620) to report the change.

 How long does it take?